MLB Report Card Grades for All 30 Teams Entering August

 The Phillies were active at the deadline, trading Neshek, Hellickson, Benoit and infielder/outfielder Howie Kendrick.

-None of the players the Phils acquired cracked MLB.com's list of their top-20 prospects, however.
+None of the players the Phils acquired, however, cracked MLB.com's list of their top 20 prospects.
 In the end, a team that appeared to be on the climb last season will contend only for the worst record in the game.

 Grade: D

-All statistics and standings current as of Tuesday and courtesy of MLB.com and Baseball-Reference unless otherwise noted.
+All statistics and standings current as of Tuesday and courtesy of MLB.com and Baseball Reference unless otherwise noted.